MeetingLawyers/ios-sdk-legacy-sample/README.md

 The result of the authentication does not return any value beyond the same verification of success or failure of the operation.

-From a successful answer, we can consider that the user is authenticated and MediQuo environment is ready to show the active conversations of the user.
+From a successful response, we can consider that the user is authenticated and MediQuo environment is ready to show the active conversations of the user.

 In the case of this example project you can find this snippet in class *ViewController*.